acoupi/acoupi/docs/explanation/tasks.md

 # Tasks

 The **tasks** are sequences of one or more acoupi components executed in a specific flow.

 The **acoupi** framework defines 5 tasks: recording, detection, messaging, management, and summary.

 In its essence, each task is a Python function that are orchestrated and syncronised using the Celery framework.
+Some tasks run periodically, while others are triggered by other tasks.
 The combination of tasks form the acoupi program.

 ???
 Info
     Please refer to [*Explanation: System Section*](../explaination/system.md) to learn about the registration and orchestration of the tasks in the Celery app.